Please click here for a list of posts relating to mid-May Arab rioting throughout Israel

 The assaults occurred in May, at the time of the Arab rioting during Operation Guardian of the Walls.
 On May 7, Sh. was assaulted near Clock Tower Square in Yaffo, at the entrance to a surf shop.
 As he was arranging his things, a Kawasaki motorcycle stopped next to him.
 A motorcyclist wearing black shoes with white lettering looked at him and then continued on his way.
 Several minutes later, the motorcyclist returned and asked Sh., “What are you doing like this next to a mosque?”
 Then he hit Sh. in the face with his helmet and tried to hit him again.
 Sh. was evacuated by ambulance to the hospital for medical treatment.
 Two days later, he filed a complaint with the police, who launched an investigation.

 Five days later, the second attack was carried out in the same area of Yaffo, near the boardwalk.
 As a 50-year-old man, L., and his 24-year-old son, Y were driving, suddenly and for no apparent reason, a Kawasaki motorcycle with the same license plate as in the first assault blocked them.
-The motorcyclist approached their car, and when L. got out to protect his son, he hit L. hard with his helmet, and pulled the catheter that L. had in his arm due to a previous injury.
+The motorcyclist approached their car, and when L. got out to protect his son, he hit L. hard with his helmet, and pulled the drainage tube that L. had in his arm due to a previous injury.
 The motorcyclist also beat L. and kicked him the stomach.

 Another motorcyclist who joined the first pepper sprayed L. and the interior of the car, where Y. and two dogs were sitting.
 The beginning of the incident was documented on the car’s camera, but the actual assault was not.
 Passers-by who witnessed the attack called an ambulance and the police.
 L. and Y. suffered difficulty breathing due to the pepper spray and L.’s previous injury required medical treatment.
 L. and Y. filed complaints with the police, who detained a suspect by the name of Omer Kazzaz, and released him several days later.
 Recently, it became know that the Tel Aviv District Attorney closed the case.